daleal/symmetric/README.md

     app.run()
 ```

 Add that code to one of your modules.
 Then, run `python module.py`.
 A `Flask` instance will be spawned immediately and can be reached at [http://127.0.0.1:5000](http://127.0.0.1:5000).
-We don't have any endpoints yet, so we'll add some (given that `app` is a `Flask` object, any `WGSI` server can be used to run the API, [gunicorn](https://gunicorn.org/) is a good example).
+We don't have any endpoints yet, so we'll add some (given that `app` is a `Flask` object, any `WSGI` server can be used to run the API, [gunicorn](https://gunicorn.org/) is a good example).

 Let's now analyze our `router` decorator: